mainnet-cash/mainnet-docs/docs/src/tutorial/README.md

 ]);
 ```

 Note that you can send to many addresses at once.
-There are also some options about how money is spent in development.
+There are also some options about how money is spent, such as specifying which unspent outputs are used as inputs.

 Let's print the balance of the seller's wallet: